vvn9847/SONiC/bgp-loading-optimization-hld.md

 <!-- omit in toc -->
-# SONiC BGP Loading Time Enhancement
+# BGP Routes Loading Optimization for SONiC

 <!-- omit in toc -->
 ### Revision